ayagebreel/teach_kids/README.md

+seham
 # teach_kids
-teach kids how to program javascript and it will open the minds of them
+teach kids how to program jquary seham and it will open the minds of them